 - Request by name any movers you’ve heard of through online reviews or from a friend

-Tip #7: Be Aware of the Claims Process
+Tip #7: Know How the Claims Process Works

 Heaven forbid you’ll actually need to file a claim, but in case you do, you should know how it works first.